turingschool/backend-curriculum-site/module1/lessons/csv_exploration.md

 For the next 30 minutes, read and use the ruby docs for CSV found [here](https://ruby-doc.org/stdlib-2.6.5/libdoc/csv/rdoc/CSV.html#method-c-new).
 Within the `runner.rb` file write some code that will print each row from `animal_lovers.csv` to the terminal.
 If you've been able to print each row, now see if you can also print the header with the value for each row.

+If you complete the above, try doing the same for the `magical_pets.csv`.

 _The docs may not be the easiest to read, but do start there to gather information and get some practice reading documentation.
 After you've looked through the documentation, you can also google for additional resources to help you._